Sutton Hoo: Upper body area: purse, shoulder-clasps and great buckle

 Together with the sword harness and scabbard mounts, the gold and garnet objects found in the upper body space, which form a co-ordinated ensemble, are among the true wonders of Sutton Hoo.
 Their artistic and technical quality is exceptional.

 The "great" gold buckle is made in three parts.
 The plate is a long ovoid of a meandering but symmetrical outline with densely interwoven and interpenetrating ribbon animals rendered in chip-carving on the front.
 The gold surfaces are punched to receive niello detail.
 The plate is hollow and has a hinged back, forming a secret chamber, possibly for a relic.
 Both the tongue-plate and hoop are solid, ornamented, and expertly engineered.

 Each shoulder-clasp consists of two matching curved halves, hinged upon a long removable chained pin.
 The surfaces display panels of interlocking stepped garnets and chequer millefiori insets, surrounded by interlaced ornament of Germanic Style II ribbon animals.
 The half-round clasp ends contain garnet-work of interlocking wild boars with filigree surrounds.
 On the underside of the mounts are lugs for attachment to a stiff leather cuirass.
 The function of the clasps is to hold together the two halves of such armour so that it can fit the torso closely in the Roman manner.
 The cuirass itself, possibly worn in the grave, did not survive.
 No other Anglo-Saxon cuirass clasps are known.

 The ornamental purse-lid, covering a lost leather pouch, hung from the waist-belt.
 The lid consists of a kidney-shaped cell work-frame enclosing a sheet of the horn, on which were mounted pairs of exquisite garnet cell work plaques depicting birds, wolves devouring men (or the ancient motif of the Master of Animals), geometric motifs and a double panel showing animals with interlaced extremities.
-The maker derived these images from the ornament of the Swedish-style helmets and shield-mounts.
-In his work, they are transferred into the cell work medium with dazzling technical and artistic virtuosity.
+The maker derived these images from the ornament of the Swedish-style helmets and shield-mounts, transferring them into the cell work medium with dazzling technical and artistic virtuosity.

-These are the work of a master-goldsmith who had access to an East Anglian armoury containing the objects used as pattern sources.
+These are the work of a master-goldsmith of the highest level in Europe who had access to an East Anglian armoury containing the objects used as pattern sources.
 As an ensemble they enabled the patron to appear imperial.

 The purse contained thirty-seven gold shillings or tremisses, each originating from a different Frankish mint.
 They were deliberately collected.
 There were also three blank coins and two small ingots.
 This has prompted various explanations: possibly like the Roman obolus they may have been left to pay the forty ghostly oarsmen in the afterworld or were a funeral tribute, or an expression of allegiance.
 They provide the primary evidence for the date of the burial, which was debatably in the third decade of the 7th century.